MattDrennan/501-troop-tracker/README.md

  * costumes: An array of costumes that this squad accepts as troop credit
  * db: The field in the troopers table that determines if a trooper is a member of the club
  * db2: A blank variable with no use as of now
- * rankRegular: An image file that will show on troopers profiles of this squad (Active Regular Members)
- * rankReserve: An image file that will show on troopers profiles of this squad (Reserve Members)
- * rankRetired: An image file that will show on troopers profiles of this squad (Inactive Retired Members)
  * eventForum: The forum ID in Xenforo that corresponds to the event forum for this squad
  * userGroup: The Xenforo user group ID assigned to this squad */